1. Sport and Recreation Events Funding Program Information

 1.1 About the program

-The Sport and Recreation Events Funding Program provides financial support to assist sport and active recreation organisations in planning, securing and delivering sport and mass participation events in WA.
+The Department of Creative Industries, Tourism and Sport (CITS) Sport and Recreation Events Funding Program (the program), provides financial support to assist sport and active recreation organisations in planning, securing and delivering sport and mass participation events in WA.

 The program comprises 3 components: